Adding a Tag Group

 ✓ |

-1 Data types displayed vary depending on device.
+1 The displayed data types vary depending on the device.

-When a MELFA or FREQROL device is added, the necessary tags to display the template screen in Asset Builder will be automatically created.
+When adding a MELFA or FREQROL device, the necessary tags to display the template screen in Asset Builder are automatically created.

 -